 This should be a very easy thing to spot, as it looks like pieces of stone have been eroded, and you may even see powdered residue on other stones below and around it.

 What To Do When You Find Defects

 Checking your masonry for defects is only one part of the battle.
 The next step is ensuring you find a professional stonemason to handle your problems.
-At Morningside Masonry, we can help with all masonry repairs – regardless of how simple or difficult they may be.
+James Allan Stonemasons (Edinburgh) can help with all masonry repairs – regardless of how simple or difficult they may be.